felixludos/omni-fig/README.rst

 Contributions
 -------------

 Feedback and contributions are very welcome!
-Please feel free to open an issue or pull request.
+Please feel free to open an issue or pull request if you have any suggestions or would like to contribute a feature.
+For additional information or specific questions, please open an issue or reach out to me directly.

 Thank you to Amanda Leeb for designing the logo!